UoB-COMSM0166/2025-group-30/README.md

 With these factors in mind, we ultimately selected Haystacking as our final concept.
 Its straightforward yet strategic mechanics and lighthearted tone aligned well with our vision for an accessible and enjoyable game experience.

-## Stakeholders Analysis
+## Identifying Stakeholders

-Following the establishment of the initial idea for our game, conducting a stakeholder analysis is a critical step.
-By identifying key parties such as developers, players, and other developer teams, and clarifying their roles and needs, our team can more effectively allocate resources, enhance both the technical feasibility and the overall user experience of the game.
+As shown in Figure 5, we conducted a stakeholder analysis using the Onion Model.
+This helped us to categorise key parties based on their proximity to the systme, understandand their needs and prioritise them accordingly during the development process.

 <p align="center"><i>Figure 5: Onion Model of Haystacking Game</i></p>